 Sustainable infrastructure development is a global imperative.
 Decision-makers, planners and infrastructure developers must strike a delicate balance between the socio-economic benefits of infrastructure and the vital need to not only preserve healthy ecosystems, ecological connectivity, and biodiversity but also achieve both financial and the physical resilience around infrastructure assets.

-Find the FAST-Infra Label framework here.
+Explore the FAST-Infra Label framework here.

 With Inputs from